Image courtesy of Marc Murphy Cartoons

 “I think the first time I sat down and threw that mike open and said something, it was a kind of a light bulb going on,” Asher remembered.
 “It just opened up a new way of looking at life for me.
 [It] made me realize that that the thoughts in my head could be translated.”

 It was a defining moment for young Asher.
 In time, that shy, quiet farm kid was telling stories, explaining election results, making connections.
 Asher took the myriad opportunities a small-town radio station offers, combined it with the curiosity instilled in him by Sister Matthias, and found his voice.

 Asher took a chance when he flipped a switch on that microphone.
 So did the station manager who hired him.
 Both demonstrated moxie.

 Back in 2007, I asked Asher if he could travel anywhere and do anything, where would he go?
 What would he do?
 The list came forth readily.
 He’d go to the Epsom Derby and the Royal Ascot in England.
 The Prix de I’Arc de Triomphe in Paris.
 The Melbourne Cup in Australia.

 I don’t know that he ever got to do any of those things in the years since our conversation.
 I hope he did, but I have a feeling that even if he didn’t, he left this world with few regrets, at least when it comes to how he invested his life in horse racing.

 “I would love to hit those events because I’ve been to the best one here.
 It doesn’t get any better than the Kentucky Derby,” he said.

-It really doesn’t, does it?
-And that’s because of men like Matt Winn, and men like John Asher.
+It doesn’t.
+And that’s because of men like Matt Winn and men like John Asher.
 Thanks for making the Kentucky Derby great, gentlemen.
 I tip my Julep glass to you.